Curriculum

 Course Description:

-The development of oral comprehension with a focus on the four language skills-listening, speaking, reading, and writing-continues with a systematic review of French I. Emphasis is then placed on the acquisition of new grammatical structures which are practiced in reading, writing, and speaking activities.
+The development of oral comprehension with a focus on the four language skills-listening, speaking, reading, and writing-continues with a systematic review of Beginner French.
+Emphasis is then placed on the acquisition of new grammatical structures which are practiced in reading, writing, and speaking activities.
 Relating information in present, past, and future tense is also practiced.
 The cultural components continue to serve as themes in lessons.

 Course Description: